 Whether you’re a fan of museums or not, we think you’ll still find it quite enjoyable.
 You get to learn something new and may even find pieces that will speak to you.
 Enjoy this armchair travel around the world for what it can offer and perhaps get a real taste of it in the future!

 1. The Vatican Museum | Vatican City

 The Vatican Museum is always crowded, especially since it is one of the most popular tourist attractions in the world.
-If you’ve always been curious but are held back either due to the crowd or the ongoing pandemic, these virtual tours can be a great alternative!
+If you’ve always been curious but are held back either due to the crowd or the ongoing pandemic, these tours can be a great alternative!
 The Sistine Chapel and Michelangelo’s famous ceiling never disappoints!

 2. Thyssen-Bornemisza Museum | Madrid